keynguyen2004/RNA-seq-data-analysis-on-Epipedobates-frogs-skin-coloration/README.md

 # RNA-seq-data-analysis-on-Epipedobates-frogs-skin-coloration

+*Note: For the .html file, download it and open on your browser*

 ### Project goal
 The genus of poison dart frogs Epipedobates, native to Columbia and Ecuador, are known to sequester alkaloids into their skin, which act as a chemical defense against predators.
 There are species of Epipedobates that are